central North Carolina skyline

 Common Misconceptions About Area Codes

-Another misconception is that all calls from an unknown area code are automatically spam or illegitimate.
-While caution is warranted, many legitimate businesses and individuals may use numbers from different area codes, particularly if they operate nationally or have employees working remotely.
+Another misconception is that all calls from an unfamiliar area code are automatically suspicious.
+While caution is warranted, many legitimate calls originate from various area codes due to people moving or businesses operating across different regions.

 Frequently Asked Questions About Area Code 336